 To assist in the transition from an acute psychiatric facility to home or an alternative setting, HealthKeepers, Inc. recommends scheduling a transition appointment.
-A licensed behavioral health practitioner should conduct this therapy session, ideally taking place after discharge but before the member actually leaves the facility.
+A licensed behavioral health practitioner should conduct this session, ideally taking place before the member actually leaves the facility.
 If this is not possible, the appointment should occur as soon after discharge as possible - preferably within the National Committee for Quality Assurance's seven-day recommendation.
 HealthKeepers, Inc. assigns at least one Transitional Care Coordinator to each region to support this process for members and their connections with providers.
+These Transitional Care Coordinators work with each acute psychiatric facility within their region to coordinate discharge plans and assure a seamless plan of care as the member returns to their community.